RAS365/Grad_Math_Project-1/README.md

 I ended up with several excel sheets and a few different ipynb files dedicated to each set of data.
 These will be uploaded to the repository as well.

+The linear regression shows that y(covid infections) and x2(political orientation) has a |t-statistic| of 0.653, i.e., we can't neglect the null hypothesis of the coefficient of x2 being 0. x2 has been discretized to 0 and 1 to make things more convenient.
+Now, a more continuous approach would be tried to see if that makes a difference.